 Seaside Medical Centre now has a body scanner for patients to take control of their health.
 The body scanner takes your weight, height, gives you your body mass index and also your blood pressure.
 Its very easy to use and provides you with a printout of your results.
 These printouts can be handed to the reception team to record on your medical notes if your doctor has asked for you to keep track of your blood pressure and weight.
 The body scanner can be found on the ground floor in the reception foyer.
+To get a more accurate reading it is important to follow the instructions which includes sitting for 10 minutes before using the machine.
 If you require assistance using this machine then please ask at the reception desk where someone will be happy to help you.

 IF YOU NOTICE 'BLOOD IN YOUR PEE' CAMPAIGN